My links for May 2, 2016:

 Pancreatic cancer risk tied to specific mouth bacteria

 The presence of certain bacteria in the mouth may reveal increased risk for pancreatic cancer and enable earlier, more precise treatment, report investigators.
 Pancreatic cancer patients are known to be susceptible to gum disease, cavities, and poor oral health in general, say the study authors.
-That vulnerability led the research team to search for direct links between the makeup of bacteria driving oral disease and subsequent development of pancreatic cancer, a disease that often escapes early diagnosis and causes 40,000 US deaths annually.
+That vulnerability led the research team to search for direct links between the makeup of bacteria driving oral disease and subsequent development of pancreatic cancer, a disease that often escapes early diagnosis and causes 40

 A spoonful of sugar?
 Swapping sugary drinks for water and dairy seems the best medicine